Ellicott City, Maryland: Education

 Ellicott City proper is served by Mount Hebron High School, Centennial High School, Wilde Lake High School, and Howard High School in the Howard County Public School System; Marriotts Ridge High School and River Hill High School serve most of the rest of the CDP area.
 The Homewood Center and the system's other specialized school, along with the central offices, also have Ellicott City addresses, though in fact they are on the northern edge of Columbia.

 Middle schools serving the CDP are Burleigh Manor, Dunloggin, Bonnie Branch, Mount View, Folly Quarter, Ellicott Mills and Patapsco.
 The elementary schools include Veterans, Ilchester, Northfield, Centennial Lane, Manor Woods, St. Johns Lane, Waverly, Worthington, Triadelphia Ridge, and Hollifield Station.

 St. John's Parish Day School is located 1.5 mi west of the town center, and Glenelg Country School is located at the western edge of the CDP.

 Transportation

 The Grist Mill Trail connects Ellicott City to Elkridge for pedestrians and cyclists.

 Transit

 Ellicott City is served by the Regional Transportation Agency of Central Maryland (RTA) by Route 405 (Yellow Line) travelling from the Columbia Mall to the Miller Branch Public Library.
 The Maryland Transit Administration also provides commuter bus service via Lines 150 and 345.
 Dorsey station is the nearest MARC Train, located 9 miles away in Elkridge.
 The station is accessed off of Route 100 and is equipped with over 800 spaces.

+Howard County has planned an extension of Montgomery County's Flash BRT bus system to Columbia by summer of 2026.
+If successful, a further extension to Long Gate in Ellicott City and other additional locations is under consideration.

 Numerous paths and trails surround Ellicott City for recreational and commuting purposes.
 The Grist Mill Trail in Patapsco Valley State Park runs parallel to the Patapsco River in Baltimore County, connecting Ilchester Road to Gun Road in Relay.
 The trail is known for the Patapsco Swinging Bridge.
 The Trolley Line Number 9 Trail in nearby Oella also connects Ellicott City to Catonsville.